SanjeevaRDodlapati/QeMLflow/reports/final/comprehensive_testing_final_report.md

 ## Conclusion

-**ChemML has been successfully validated and restored to full functionality.** The framework now provides a solid foundation for chemical machine learning applications with excellent performance characteristics and robust error handling.
+**QeMLflow has been successfully validated and restored to full functionality.** The framework now provides a solid foundation for chemical machine learning applications with excellent performance characteristics and robust error handling.

 **Success Rate Summary:**
 - Basic Functionality: 100%